balena-io-examples/system-metrics/README.md

 ### METRICS_REQUEST

-List of metrics to collect, space separated.
-Defaults to `currentLoad cpuTemperature mem`.
+List of metrics to collect, comma separated.
+Defaults to `currentLoad, cpuTemperature, mem`.
 Each metric must be specified in one of two forms:

 | Form | Example | Notes |
 | ---- | ------- | ----- |